Ambies: Selection process

 Nominations are first recommended for consideration within a submission window, and then narrowed down to an official list of nominees for voting.
 A minimum of three episodes published in the award year are required to be eligible for consideration.
 From those recommendations, a panel of Podcast Academy members listen to podcasts for a period of time before selecting the nominees for voting in each category.
 Members of the Podcast Academy are organized into peer groups in order to vote on the winners from the selected nominees, which are announced at the live ceremony.

+Statuette

+The Ambie statuette is an art deco gold figurine wearing headphones and holding a microphone atop a black base.
+Its minimalist design is inspired by the Academy Award, in keeping with the Podcast Academy's vision of establishing the Ambies as the "Oscars of podcasting."
+The statuette is designed and produced by Cristaux International.